 Kurt Wend (also known as Bot-Guy) was showing off his HUGE dragon project.
 What initially started out as a 4.5-foot dragon has spread to a creation spanning over nine feet.
 The body of the dragon is 3D Printed and the neck is printed in transparent-PLA filament to show off the RGB-LEDs underneath.
 I talked to Bot-Guy about the possibility of adding NeoPixels to the scales and showed him the Adafruit Animated Eyes Bonnet.

 Bot-Guy also excitedly showed me a 3D printing experiment he’s been working on.
 I’m holding dragon scales which are printed on hard plastic.
 He printed them on top of a thin mesh-like material to be used in cosplays.
 While the kinks are still being worked out, it’s a fun wearable experiment.

 Moria Chas, an professor of mathematics at the nearby Stony Brook University, showed off her crocheted math-shapes.
 She had shapes ranging from a torus to a shape I mistook for a mobius strip and certainly lost “nerd-cred” for (it was a double-twist mobius strip).
 Also these shapes were soft

-Rant and Rave’s Air Rocket Launchpad was in full-effect.
-The maker was dressed up in a mad-scientist outfit and assists with making rockets out of paper and shooting them into the sky using a large air-compressor.
+Rant and Rave’s Air Rocket Launchpad was in full effect.
+The maker was dressed up in a mad-scientist outfit and assisted with making rockets out of paper and shooting them into the sky using a large air compressor.

-I’d like to extend my thanks to the volunteers and organizers at Eastern Long Island Mini Makerfaire for the hard-work required for putting on this special event.
-While my visit did not last all-day like it would at a larger event, there was something special about this mini event which left me driving back with a smile on my face
+I’d like to extend my thanks to the volunteers and organizers at Eastern Long Island Mini Makerfaire for the hard work required for putting on this special event.
+While my visit did not last all day like it would at a larger Faire, there was something special about this Faire which left me driving back with a smile on my face